syncfusion-content/document-processing-docs/Document-Processing/PDF/Conversions/HTML-To-PDF/NET/WebKit.md

 {% endtabs %}

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/HTML%20to%20PDF/WebKit/Convert-website-URL-to-PDF-document).
+You can download a complete working sample from GitHub
 ## HTML string to PDF

 WebKit HTML converter provides support for converting HTML string to PDF.
 While converting HTML string to PDF, converter provides option to specify the base URL.